 What is new is an increase in hybrid microgrid systems that include renewable energy sources.
-Improvements in the costs and capabilities of photovoltaic PV systems, energy storage and telematics, along with advances in technology and communications now economically justify hybrid applications that previously would have required special support or incentives.
+Improvements in the costs and capabilities of photovoltaic (PV) systems, energy storage and telematics, along with advances in technology and communications, now economically justify hybrid applications that previously would have required special support or incentives.
 The integration of renewable technologies reduces operating expenses when compared to purely conventional generation, while also optimizing system reliability, efficiency and flexibility.

-The concept has become increasingly attractive as the cost of energy from wind and solar photovoltaic generation has declined, while the cost of diesel fuel - usually the most available fuel for remote locations - has risen (Figure 2).
-In 2000, the levelized life-cycle energy cost of wind generation was similar to that of diesel, while solar energy was nowhere near competitive.
+The concept has become increasingly attractive as the cost of energy from wind and solar PV generation has declined.
+Conversely, the cost of diesel fuel - usually the most available fuel for remote locations - has risen, as shown in Figure 2.
+In 2000, the levelized life-cycle energy cost of wind generation was similar to that of diesel, while solar energy was nowhere near being competitive.

-Figure 2.
-Life-cycle cost trends: Diesel vs. Renewables Sources: International Energy Agency, Lawrence Berkeley National Laboratories, National Renewable Energy Laboratory, U.S. Energy Information Administration, Clean Edge, Caterpillar
+Sources: International Energy Agency, Lawrence Berkeley National Laboratories, National Renewable Energy Laboratory, U.S. Energy Information Administration, Clean Edge, Caterpillar.

 Since then, diesel fuel prices have mostly trended upward, while wind power prices trended slightly down and solar PV prices fell dramatically.
 Conservative projections place the price of wind energy at US\$0.09 per kWh by 2020, and the price of solar energy only slightly higher.
-This gives renewable energy a meaningful long-term price advantage over diesel-generated power.
+This gives renewable energy a meaningful, long-term price advantage over diesel-generated power.

-In addition, advances in energy storage, system control and power conditioning, and connected load-side management have helped drive down the total cost of ownership (TCO) of hybrid microgrid systems.
+In addition, advances in energy storage, system control, power conditioning and connected load-side management have helped drive down the total cost of ownership of hybrid microgrid systems.